 - What do you know about the dog’s history, like living conditions, abuse, etc?

-- Do they have any behavioral issues that I need to be privy to?
+- Do they have any behavioral issues that I need to be aware of?

-- How long have they lived in the shelter, and how old are they now (understanding that not all dogs will have a known birthdate)?
+- How long have they lived in the shelter?
+How old are they now?
+Understand that not all dogs will have a known birth date.

 - Is the dog potty-trained and been through any basic training?